mandres2/Cafeblog/README.md

 # Cafeblog

 ## Synopsis
-Blog-based application written in Python combined with the Django Framework.
+Blog application written in Python combined with the Django Framework.

 ## Code Example